Top Green Tips

 Buy energy efficient products

 When you're buying new products, look for energy efficient models, from new LED TVs to using a laptop rather than a desktop computer.
 Most will have a rating, with A being the best.
-The energy saving trust's recommendations page has lots of helpful information.

 Get some green skills